i-am-bee/beeai-framework-py-starter/README.md

 ## 🔒Code interpreter

-The [Bee Code Interpreter](https://github.com/i-am-bee/bee-code-interpreter) is a gRPC service that an agent uses to execute an arbitrary Python code safely.
+The [Bee Code Interpreter](https://github.com/i-am-bee/bee-code-interpreter) is an HTTP service that an agent uses to execute an arbitrary Python code safely.

 ### Instructions